01 of 08

 When the pressure specified by the recipe is reached (typically 10 pounds of pressure), begin timing according to the recipe's instructions.
 Adjust the heat as necessary to maintain that level of pressure for the entire processing time.

 If the pressure ever goes below the specified amount, you have to raise the heat to bring the pressure back up and start the processing time all over again from the beginning.
 This is not optional—it’s a safety-first thing.Continue to 7 of 8 below.

 Depressurize the Canner Before Opening

-When the timed processing is done, turn off the heat and let the canner cool down until 5 minutes after the pressure gauge reads zero.
-The canner is not only cooling down during this time, it is also depressurizing.
+When the timed processing is done, turn off the heat and let the canner cool down until five minutes after the pressure gauge reads zero.
+The canner is not only cooling down during this time, but it is also depressurizing.

 08 of 08

 Carefully open the canner lid.
 Remove it by lifting the side that is away from your face; a lot of steam will be released, and it could burn you if you open the side closest to you first.